 Black garlic chocolate truffles are not a prank (which you might think they are), and no traditional garlic flavour can be found in them either.
 With just a touch of acidity the puzzling flavour of black garlic deepens the one of chocolate and in effect grants luxurious, intense and mysterious layers to my truffles’ taste.
 Nothing like you’d expect.
-Black garlic chocolate truffles recipe will surprise you, or maybe even impress!
+Black garlic chocolate truffles recipe will surprise you!

 3 INGREDIENT BLACK GARLIC CHOCOLATE TRUFFLES

 My Black garlic chocolate truffles are made of only 3 ingredients: classic ganache of 60% cocoa chocolate and heavy cream (50:50) plus black garlic cloves melted together.
 Each truffle is a soft, rich chocolate mouthful of deliciousness and joy, which will please even the sweetest tooth in a bite.

 About 2 years ago I came up with Caramelised Garlic and Pear Tartlets, which I still love and think that the recipe works great.
 Unusual, I know.
 Pear and blue cheese, caramel and salt… These unlikely harmonious relationships are rare and special and finding the right combination, which makes you go ‘whoa!’ is a tough challenge for the most brave and curious palates.

 Apart from the tartlets I hadn’t been successful in my kitchen lab with putting garlic in sweets.
 I have given up all hope and stopped my miserable attempts… until the black garlic chocolate truffles delivered the ‘wow’.